bphicke/KeyUp/README.md

 # unlock-caps
-This is my personal repo of the MVP application that I, as part of a team of four, built for a local Austin startup over the course of four weeks: KeyUp Austin.
+This is the repo of the MVP application that we, a team of four, built for a local Austin startup over the course of four weeks: KeyUp Austin.
 This application serves as a way to connect lower-income students with middle-class career paths and training services to receive the necessary certifications.